carlosbuss1/Singlecell_Project33/README.md

 # Singlecell_Project33
-Workflow to cluster and annotate the expression for protein tyrosine phosphatases genes.
-Using Nextflow and R.
+NucleiCellRNA workflow to cluster and annotate the expression for protein tyrosine phosphatases genes.
+Using R enviroment and Nextflow.